DonkeyRepublic/donkey_tomp/README.md

 ### Creating a booking

 Booking should happen immediatelly after the planning produced booking options.
 Otherwise there is a risk of someone fetching all the bikes from particular station.
-At this point booking is in state PENDING and legs are in state NOT_STARTED.
+At this point booking is in state PENDING.
 We don't provide access codes to the bike yet.

 ```
 // REQUEST